fauconjona/FTools/README.md

 # FTools

 I have noticed some "inexperienced" people are asking how to create 3D text and marker, or try to do so, but without success.
-So, I decided to create this resource to help them, but also, to facilitate the experienced one.
-Instead of creating a new loop each time you need a 3D text or marker, with a lots of conditions inside to check the distance and a control pressed, you just need to call a function.
+So, I decided to create this resource to help them, but also, to facilitate experienced developers.
+Instead of creating a new loop each time you need a 3D text or marker, with a lot of conditions inside to check the distance and a control pressed, you just need to call a function.

 ## features